KansasCityWomeninTechnology/django-fest-official/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.
+4. Build the site locally to ensure your changes worked and did not produce any bugs.
-4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
+6. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.
+7. Open a pull request.
     - Your pull request will need to be approved by another contributor.

+## Deployment
+1. Create PR for your updates.
+2. Once PR has been approved by another reviewer, merge your PR to master.
+3. Github Actions will auto deploy changes if merged to master branch.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.